GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/NCI/basics.rst

    NCI with compute capacity.
 DEA does not currently provide access to such a project.

+ARE allows you to run code directly using Jupyter Notebooks via their JupyterLab interface.

 To launch a JupyterLab session, follow the instructions in `Starting JupyterLab App (ARE User Guide) <https://opus.nci.org.au/display/Help/3.1+Starting+JupyterLab+App>`_ page in the NCI Help.
 See below for the settings required to use DEA.

 Launching Virtual Desktops with ARE
 -----------------------------------
+Another option for accessing the NCI via ARE is to launch an interactive Virtual Desktop.
+This allows you to run your analyses in a similar interactive interface to your personal computer.

-To launch an interactive Virtual Desktop, follow the instructions in `Connecting to the VDI <https://opus.nci.org.au/display/Help/2.1.+Connecting+to+the+VDI>`_ page in the NCI Help.
+To launch an Virtual Desktop, follow the instructions in `Connecting to the VDI <https://opus.nci.org.au/display/Help/2.1.+Connecting+to+the+VDI>`_ page in the NCI Help.
 See below for the settings required to use DEA.